gardener/documentation/hugo/content/050-tutorials/content/howto/gardener_aws/_index.md

 <img src="attachpolicy.jpg">

 <img src="finishuser.jpg">
-save the keys of the user, you will need it later on
+save the keys of the user, you will need them later on

 <img src="savekeys.jpg">